 Have you heard the expression “everything homemade is better”?
 I have and I totally agree with it.
 That’s why every time I have a chance I make my own tomato sauce, my own salad dressing and my own chicken and vegetable broth.

 It’s economical, it’s quicker to make and it tastes really good.
 On top of that, it’s so easy!
-All you need to do is to chop up all the vegetables, cover with water, add some herbs and simmer.
+It’s one of my go to pantry staples (see this post on my 18 Healthy Pantry Recipe) All you need to do is to chop up all the vegetables, cover with water, add some herbs and simmer.
 And there you have it: delicious vegetable broth that tastes better than store-bought and it’s healthier since making your own, you have more control over the amount of salt that’s added and any weird ingredients that some brands add to their broth.